vacp2p/rfc/content/docs/rfcs/35/README.md

 ### Padding

-To prevent some metadata leakage, encrypted transport messages SHOULD be padded before encryption to a multiple of the underlying symmetric cipher block size (16 bytes for `ChaChaPoly`).
+To prevent some metadata leakage, encrypted transport messages SHOULD be padded before encryption.

-It is therefore recommended to right pad transport messages to a multiple of 256 bytes.
+It is therefore recommended to right pad transport messages using [RFC2630](https://datatracker.ietf.org/doc/html/rfc2630#section-6.3) so that their final length is a multiple of 248 bytes.

 ## After-handshake